 “When it produces no sounds, I feel really safe that there's no direct obstacle.”

 1. In which countries is biped available?

-2. How much does biped cost?
+1. How much does biped cost?

-The subscription is 129 CHF / month (129€, 129$), with 1 month free at the beginning.
-The minimum contract duration after the 30 days trial is 12 months.
+The subscription is 129 € / month, with 1 month free at the beginning, and no minimum duration for the subscription.
+No other costs apply (including shipping).
 After 36 months, if you want to keep it, you stop paying.
-Otherwise, switch to the next version!

 biped can detect all sorts of obstacles in front of you: branches, traffic signs, holes, staircases going down, drop-offs... day and night.

 But it goes beyond that. biped can also detect moving obstacles, such as vehicles (cars, trucks, buses, motorcycles...) or pedestrians (walking, running, riding a bicycle..).

 biped can detect holes and drop-offs of 30 cm and above.
 Users are warned with the same sound as for an obstacle, but with a lower pitch, to make it feel like the sound in coming from the floor.
 We advise users to navigate with a white cane, in order to identify the smaller changes of level and of texture.